gyikko/Course-Projects/Lab_08_Feedback.md

 #### Testing Mutant 4 for failure

-+ Fail: There is no test case for this mutant (since all tests pass).
-   - Reason - Today's date month off by one
++ Pass: At least one test failed for Mutant 4

 #### Testing Mutant 5 for failure

-+ Fail: There is no test case for this mutant (since all tests pass).
-   - Reason - 1/1/2016 to 3/1/2016 is 60 days, but this version returns 59
++ Pass: At least one test failed for Mutant 5

 #### Testing Mutant 6 for failure